Pottery: Glazing

 Glaze is a glassy coating on pottery, and reasons to use it include decoration, ensuring the item is impermeable to liquids, and minimizing the adherence of pollutants.

-Glaze may be applied by spraying, dipping, trailing or brushing on an aqueous suspension of the unfired glaze.
-The colour of a glaze after it has been fired may be significantly different from before firing.
-To prevent glazed wares sticking to kiln furniture during firing, either a small part of the object being fired (for example, the foot) is left unglazed or, alternatively, special refractory "spurs" are used as supports.
+Glaze may be applied by spraying, dipping, trailing, or brushing on an aqueous suspension of the unfired glaze.
+The colour of a glaze after firing may be significantly different from before firing.
+To prevent glazed wares sticking to kiln furniture during firing, either a small part of the object being fired (for example, the foot) is left unglazed or special refractory "spurs" are used as supports.
 These are removed and discarded after the firing.